fltk-rs/fltk-rs/FAQ.md

 Furthermore, you can build Rust's stdlib optimized for size (it comes optimized for speed by default).
 More info on that [here](https://github.com/johnthagen/min-sized-rust)

 ### Can I cross-compile my application to a mobile platform or WASM?
-FLTK currently doesn't support WASM nor mobile platforms.
+FLTK currently doesn't support WASM nor iOS.
+It has experimental support for Android (YMMV).
 It is focused on desktop applications.

 ## Licensing